infit007/transport-display/tv-display-app/SUPABASE_SETUP.md

 # TV Display App - Supabase Configuration

 ## The Problem
-The TV Display App is showing "Loading..." and getting 401 Unauthorized errors because it's using an invalid Supabase API key.
+The TV Display App was showing "Loading..." and getting 401 Unauthorized errors because:
+1. It was using an invalid Supabase API key
+2. It had `process is not defined` errors from trying to use Node.js environment variables in the browser

 ## The Solution
+Both issues have been fixed!
 The app now includes a **Supabase Configuration** step that will appear when you first load the TV Display App.

 ## How to Configure